This page describes a new page replacement design by Rik van Riel, Lee Schermerhorn and others.

 The problem

-In brief, the current page replacement mechanism in Linux (up to and including 2.6.24) has two problems:
+The old page replacement mechanism in Linux (up to and including 2.6.27) has two major classes of problems:

 The kernel scans over pages that should not be evicted.
 This results in increased CPU use on large memory systems (several GB), but results in catastrophic CPU use and lock contention on huge systems (>128GB of RAM).